- Don’t detail every hour of your family’s vacation to Costa Rica in an attempt to explain your appreciation of different cultures.

 Question 2: Historians write that Martha Washington was George Washington’s sounding board and closest confidant.
 Reflect on a significant challenge you have encountered during your high school career.
 Tell us about the person (mentor, family member, friend, coach, teacher, etc.) who provides support, advice, and wisdom to you in times of difficulty.

 Question 3: We imagine you have spent a great deal of time researching different colleges and universities.
-Describe how GW offers a strong fit with your interest, talents, and goals.
+Describe how GWU offers a strong fit with your interest, talents, and goals.

 However, a more focused approach will be far less common: “Scouring through Amendment ___ for a routine task in Senator ___’s office might have afforded me a few additional proofreading skills, but I never expected to develop such a fervor for learning about the environmental impact of factory farms.”

-Aside from political motivations for attending George Washington, remember to only use school-specific reasons that show you have done adequate research.
+Aside from political motivations for attending GWU, remember to only use school-specific reasons that show you have done adequate research.
 Specific grants, research opportunities, or even professors are great ways to show your passion for their programs.

 Before embarking on the writing process, just a few quick reminders about college essays in general.
 The time you spend on each supplement is not only evident to admissions officers but (in their minds) a direct reflection of your interest in the school.
 So this is not an aspect of the application you can rush through!
 Give yourself adequate time in the college admissions process to research, write, and revise.

 In your essays specifically, don’t just explain what you admire about George Washington University, but elaborate on how you can contribute to the campus community.
 Don’t simply mention its reputation for academic excellence when you could delve into classes you hope to take and the impact those could potentially have on your future.